Point72/csp/docs/wiki/how-tos/Write-Realtime-Input-Adapters.md

 ## GenericPushAdapter

-If you dont need as much control as PushInputAdapter provides, or if you have some existing source of data on a thread you can't control, another option is to use the higher-level abstraction csp.GenericPushAdapter. csp.GenericPushAdapter wraps a csp.PushInputAdapter implementation internally and provides a simplified interface.
+If you dont need as much control as `PushInputAdapter` provides, or if you have some existing source of data on a thread you can't control, another option is to use the higher-level abstraction `csp.GenericPushAdapter`.
+`csp.GenericPushAdapter` wraps a `csp.PushInputAdapter` implementation internally and provides a simplified interface.
-The downside of csp.GenericPushAdapter is that you lose some control of when the input feed starts and stop.
+The downside of `csp.GenericPushAdapter` is that you lose some control of when the input feed starts and stop.

-Lets take a look at the example found in "e_14_generic_push_adapter"
+Lets take a look at the example found in [e_14_generic_push_adapter.py](https://github.com/Point72/csp/blob/main/examples/4_writing_adapters/e_14_generic_push_adapter.py):

 ```python
 # This is an example of some separate thread providing data